dAr2q/RPM-LEDS/README.md

 # ToDo
 - Mini Webserver for entering SSID and Password
 - Before connecting to WiFi create AP to enter Webserver
-- if EN Button pressed erase Wifi Settings and open AP
+- if EN Button pressed for 5 seconds reset and erase Wifi Settings and set AP

 # Bugs